BrainObjects/BrainObjectDocs/README.md

 # BrainObjects - Design documentation and ideas

-One of the main motivations behind BrainObjects is the search for a new WebObjects-EOF System.
+One of the main motivations behind BrainObjects is the search for a new WebObjects/EOF Framework.

-The BrainObjects project is located at: <https://www.github.com/BrainObjects/BrainObjectDocs>
+The BrainObjects project is located at: <https://www.github.com/BrainObjects/>